Ski Trip Packing List: Must Have Kids Ski Trip Essentials and Gear for Cold Weather

 What are ski socks?
 Basically, socks that will keep your feet WARM are so important to include in your ski trip checklist.

 The main material you want to look for in socks for cold weather is WOOL.
-Wool is a great material that creates a nice thick, warm sock.
+Merino wool is a great material that creates a nice thick, warm sock.

 Even with doing your best to keep your kids dry – somehow they WILL find a way to get wet!

-Having an extra dry pair of socks for each child was a game-changer when finishing up our day skiing and wanting to be comfortable for the ride home.
+Having an extra dry pair of socks for each child was a game-changer when finishing up our day skiing and wanting to be comfortable for the ride home since we were not staying on the mountain in NC.

 I also bought these socks for myself.
-I have foot issues and comfort is very important to me.
+I have foot issues and comfort is very important to me and these socks not only kept me WARM but also gave me a bit of cushion support too.

 When deciding things to take skiing always be mindful to look for items that work well with other products you may want to purchase.